maxcanna/raiapi/README.md

 ### How do I get set up? ###

+There are several options.

+You can run it locally:

-* `npm install`
+* `npm i`
 * `npm start`

-Or, alternatively, you can use Heroku
+You can use Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)